leosanchezcaro/cnn_fmnist/README.md

 This project compares two deep learning architectures, a vanilla CNN and a ResNet-inspired CNN, applied to the Fashion-MNIST dataset using TensorFlow/Keras.

 The workflow includes data preprocessing, model training, evaluation, and predictions.
+Be sure to check the notes on [methodology](methodology_notes.md) for insights about the criteria behind the process.

 ## Repository Contents